eddarmitage/enigma/README.md

 Enigma
 ======

-An Enigma encoder/decoder, writtern in python.
+An Enigma encoder/decoder, writtern in python, created to satisfy a long-held curiosity I've had with the machine.
+I've chosen to structure the program in a way that reflects the physical device, even though this may not be the best way to perform the encoding, in order to aid understanding and better demonstrate how the prototype works.

 Running Tests
 -------------